NormandErwan/normanderwan.fr/content/posts/2019/05/bloed-bad.md

 enemies or sacrifice prisoners to get their blood and gain more health.
 Multiples runs will be necessary to finish the dungeon.

 I used to work alone on software.
-I try my best design good architecture and writing elegant code.
-Therefore, this was a very good exercise for me working together quick and dirty.
+I usually try my best design good architecture and writing elegant code.
+Therefore, this was a very good exercise for me working together on a quick propotype.

 Team was: